sedm0784/thereiclippedit/README.markdown

 file in your Dropbox.
 The corresponding computer, which is watching like a HAWK for that file to be created (via [launchd](https://en.wikipedia.org/wiki/Launchd)), then runs a Python script to replace your clipboard with the file's contents.
+A Growl notification pops up to inform you your clipboard is ready to SATE your PASTE-FURY.

 ### Squirting the OS X clipboard to iOS